 Role of vermicompost in Nematode control: Nematodes are tiny, colorless creatures that mostly serve as parasites in plants and animals.
 Plant nematodes are soil-dwelling parasites that feed on plant tissue.
-Parasite adaption in these species includes a hypodermic needle-like'stylet,' which is utilized to pierce the plant cell wall and consume plant cell contents.
+Parasite adaptation in these species includes a hypodermic needle-like'stylet,' which is utilized to pierce the plant cell wall and consume plant cell contents.
 Their feeding habits cause serious damage to the plant.
 A few nematodes, such as foliar nematodes, are considered migratory because they feed on the leaves and buds of strawberries, chrysanthemums, and ferns, causing buds to die, leaves to distort, and lesions to form in leaf veins (Gives, 2022).
-The sustainable management of nematodes is important, and VC constitutes a potential biochemical that boosts the plant defense mechanism and suppresses the nematode infection as compared to the conventional chemical nematicide treatment.
+The sustainable management of nematodes is important, and VC constitutes a potential biochemical that boosts the plant defence mechanism and suppresses the nematode infection as compared to the conventional chemical nematicide treatment.
 It enhances the content of sugar, lipid, and protein in plants, which shows high efficacy towards the mitigation of nematode infection (Kumar et al., 2021).

 VC effectively mitigates the root knot nematode (Meloidogyne incognita) and Meloidogyne hapla in tomato crops (Singh & Sharma, 2002).
-Nematicidal compounds such nitrite, ammonia, and hydrogen sulphide are released by VC and exhibit a high mortality rate against soil nematodes.
+Nematicidal compounds such as nitrite, ammonia, and hydrogen sulphide are released by VC and exhibit a high mortality rate against soil nematodes.
 It also consists of nematode predatory fungi, which kill the nematodes in their cyst stage and help in the suppression of the nematode population (Edward et al., 2009).

-The VC of arugula (the rocket plant) demonstrated possible reduction of M. javanica activity in the tomato plant because the plant contains a high amount of glucosinolate substance, which is the most toxic to the nematode population.
+The VC of arugula (the rocket plant) demonstrated a possible reduction of M. javanica activity in the tomato plant because the plant contains a high amount of glucosinolate substance, which is the most toxic to the nematode population.
 Gene expression study revealed an increase in LOX1 (lipoxygenases-1) on the 2nd and 7th day of nematode integration, while NPR1 (non-expressor of pathogenesis-related -1) decreased; hence, systemic resistance to root knot disease was induced.
-It also shown a high suppression rate for Meloidogyne incognita in tobacco, pepper, and strawberry (Arancon et al., 2002).
+It also showed a high suppression rate for Meloidogyne incognita in tobacco, pepper, and strawberry (Arancon et al., 2002).

 Vermicompost helps in the proliferation of nematode predatory fungus and bacteria such as Arthrobotrys oligospora, Arthrobotrys musiformis, and A. thaumasia.
-These fungi are capable of switching themselves from the saprophyte to the predatory stage in their life cycle in the presence of nematodes.
+These fungi are capable of switching from the saprophyte to the predatory stage in their life cycle in the presence of nematodes.
 They built a specialized trapping device to trap and eat the nematode, and it acts as a biocontrol agent.
 During their predatory stage, these fungi generate metabolites that demonstrate nematicidal qualities, including peptides, siderophores, fatty acids, and fatty acid amides (Kuo et al., 2020).

-Vermicompost role in pathogen control: Major diseases of plants are caused by pathogenic organisms that involve fungi, viruses, protozoa, and insects, which also have a negative effect on plant growth and yield.
+Vermicompost's role in pathogen control: Major diseases of plants are caused by pathogenic organisms that involve fungi, viruses, protozoa, and insects, which also have a negative effect on plant growth and yield.
 These viruses can compromise plant health by infiltrating innate cellular immunity (Nazarov et al., 2020).
 Plant root infections thrive in soils with minimal organic substances and considerable microbial activity (Stone et al., 2004).
-The addition of organic amendments in soil greatly suppresses the plant diseases due to the thermophilic property of compost (Islam et al., 2024).
+The addition of organic amendments in soil greatly suppresses plant diseases due to the thermophilic property of compost (Islam et al., 2024).

-Tomato root rot pathogen contamination is significantly reduced by applying VC of cow dung (Ma et al., 2023).caused by Phytophthora nicotianae var. nicotianae (Szczech and Smolinska, 2000).
+Tomato root rot pathogen contamination is significantly reduced by applying VC of cow dung (Ma et al., 2023) caused by Phytophthora nicotianae var. nicotianae (Szczech and Smolinska, 2000).
 Trichoderma spp. in VC mitigates the disease impacts in radish and cucumber caused by Rhizotonia and Pythium, respectively.
 It also suppresses the disease rate in grapes and strawberries caused by the fungi Verticillium Phomopsis, and Sphaerotheca fuliginea, respectively (Chaoui et al., 2002).